SASJedi/sas-macros/README.md

 # sas-macros
 Selected useful macros from my personal SAS macro library
 1. Download the files an save them to a folder in your SASAUTOS autocall path.
-2. call the macro by name with !help at the parameter to get syntax help in the log.
+2. call the macro by name with !help at the parameter to get syntax help in the log.<br> For example:<br>
-   For example:
       %data2datastep(!help)
    Produces this text in the SAS log:
    NOTE: DATA2DATASTEP macro help document: